Epinator88/Ep1nsArsenal/README.md

 Explosive Battleaxe: Explode the enemy with a swing of the axe.
 5 second cooldown on explosion.

 Repulsor Bow: Shot arrows are imbued with wind magic and are unaffected by gravity.
 Readying an arrow gives you slow falling for better aim.
-Arrows will launch enemies into the air given they are already airborne.
+Arrows will launch enemies into the air.
+Use wisely.

 Gatling Bow: Click to shoot an arrow.
 No windup.
 Does slightly reduced damage compared to a normal bow.